JacobBonner/JenkinsTutorial/README.md

 #### __6.2.2 - Create Pipeline with Docker Agent__

-Now that we have an environment capabale of launching a Docker resource, we can create a new Pipeline that will use Docker as an agent.
+Now that you have an environment capabale of launching a Docker resource, you can create a new Pipeline that will use Docker as an agent.
 1. From the Dashboard, create a new item, call it `using-docker-agent`, and make it a Pipeline.
-2. On the pipeline's configuration page, go down to the 'Pipeline' section, and copy and paste the contents of ___ into the script block.
+2. On the pipeline's configuration page, go down to the 'Pipeline' section, and copy and paste the contents of `JenkinsTutorial\pipelines\Pipeline_Part6_docker-agent.Jenkinsfile` into the script block.
 This Pipeline simply launches in a python Docker container and runs a simple shell script to show the version of python.
 3. Hit 'Save' and then hit 'Build Now'.
 4. Once the build show's up under the 'Build History', click on it and go to the 'Console Output'.
 You should see the container being launched and then the shell command output that prints the python version.
+5. Now return to the Jenkins Dashboard.
+You should see the new Pipeline `using-docker-agent` listed under 'All' with the other six projects.

 ### 6.3 - Further Node Configuration
 As your Jenkins environment grows and the number of potential agents increases, you may want to start targeting builds to toward specific nodes.
 For example, perhaps you have a machine that can only run docker instances, or a machine that can only run certain applications that require specific resources, like GPU or CPU.
 It is important to have the ability to select where these processes run, which can be done through labels.
 Recall that a label is a user-defined text for grouping Agents, typically by similar functionality or capability.